Get Your Employment Arbitration Case Packet — File in Mamaroneck Without a Lawyer

 Legal Framework Governing Arbitration in New York

-In New York, the legal standards for employment arbitration are robustly grounded in state laws and federal regulations.
+In the claimant, the legal standards for employment arbitration are robustly grounded in state laws and federal regulations.
 The New York Civil Practice Law and Rules (CPLR), notably Article 75, provide a legal foundation for judicial review of arbitration awards.
 Federal laws, particularly the Federal Arbitration Act (FAA), strongly favor enforcement of arbitration agreements, reflecting a legislative intention to promote arbitration as a legitimate and binding process.

 The Supreme Court of the United States has upheld the enforceability of arbitration clauses in employment contracts, emphasizing the importance of respecting the original intent of the parties—whether employees or employers—who agree to arbitrate disputes before issues arise.
 This supports the principle of '*originalism*' in legal interpretation, focusing on the actual terms and intentions set in agreements.